UMD Study Abroad COVID-19 Protocols >

+Don't wait until the last minute!
 Due to the pandemic, there are additional steps to study abroad that our expert staff will walk you through.
 Start the study abroad process as early as possible to allow time in navigating these additional steps.
-Don’t wait until the last minute!
 You should meet with your UMD Study Abroad Program Coordinator before applying to a program.

 Planning to go abroad

 Create a parallel plan; one plan if you will be able to go abroad, and another if you will not be able to go abroad.
-This includes registering for classes at UMD for your intended term abroad and considering housing options in case your study abroad program is cancelled.
+This includes registering for classes at UMD for your intended term abroad and considering housing options in case your study abroad program is canceled.